 Vegan option:

-Use unsweetened, plain almond milk.
+Use unsweetened, plain almond milk or plain oat milk.

 Meat option: